wilbaker/VFSForGit/CONTRIBUTING.md

 - *Prefer cross-platform code to platform specific code*

-  Cross-platform code is more easily reused, and reusing code reduces the amount of code that we have to write, test, and maintain.
+  Cross-platform code is more easily reused, and reusing code reduces the amount of code that must be written, tested, and maintained.

 - *Platform specific code, and only platform specific code, should go in `GVFSPlatform`*